Wjerry5/LLMTM/README.md

 ## 🙏 Acknowledgments

 - This work was supported by [funding sources]
-- We thank the authors of [baseline methods] for making their code publicly available
+- We thank the authors of LLMDyG for making their code publicly available
 - Built with [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/)
-- Dataset resources: [list relevant dataset sources]

 ## 📄 License